Istanbul on a Budget: Where Locals Eat, Shop, and Stay

 Istanbul is a magnificent city and the overwhelming majority of its residents are hospitable and honest.
 But in the concentrated tourist zones, there are well-established scams worth knowing about before you arrive.

-The restaurant menu switch: In Sultanahmet, some restaurants have two menus — one shown outside with prices, and one brought to the table.
-Always confirm prices before ordering anything not on the printed menu, and double-check your bill.
-If a restaurant doesn't display prices, walk away.
+The restaurant menu switch: in Sultanahmet, some restaurants have two menus β one shown outside with prices, and one brought to the table.
+Always confirm prices before ordering anything not on the printed menu.

-The Grand Bazaar carpet invitation: A friendly stranger strikes up a conversation, offers you tea, and guides you to his cousin's carpet shop.
+The Grand Bazaar carpet invitation: a friendly stranger strikes up a conversation, offers you tea, and guides you to his cousin's carpet shop.
 The tea is free.
 The social obligation to politely consider a $3,000 carpet is the product.
-Simply say you're just browsing and leave.
-The Bazaar itself is worth visiting — just don't accept invitations from people who approach you unsolicited.

-The shoe shine drop: A shoe shiner "accidentally" drops his brush as you pass.
+The shoe shine drop: a shoe shiner "accidentally" drops his brush as you pass.
 When you pick it up and hand it back, he insists on shining your shoes as thanks, then demands payment.
-Classic.
-Just keep walking.

 When to Visit for Cheap Flights

 Istanbul is genuinely good value year-round once you're there, but flight prices vary significantly by season.
-The cheapest windows are:
+The cheapest windows are April-May (the city is at its most beautiful β tulip season in late April is legitimately spectacular) and September-October (summer crowds thin out, the heat breaks, and flights drop in price).

 One thing most travelers don't know: the price you see for a flight to Istanbul depends heavily on which country's booking site you're searching from.
 The same flight on Skyscanner can show up 15-25% cheaper on a different regional version of the site.
-Airlines set different fares for different markets, and RegionFare searches all 97 of them simultaneously — so you see the cheapest fare across every market, not just the one from your home country.
-Learn more about how this works in our guide to why flights cost different amounts by country.
+Airlines set different fares for different markets, and RegionFare searches all 97 of them simultaneously β so you see the cheapest fare across every market, not just the one from your home country.

 The Bottom Line

 Istanbul rewards the traveler who is willing to step slightly off the tourist map.
-The simit carts, the ferry terminals, the neighborhood lokantas and tea houses — this is where the city actually lives.
-Budget travelers who stay in Kadıköy or Beyoğlu, eat from steam trays and street vendors, and ride the Istanbulkart everywhere can live extremely well for $40-60 a day all-in, including accommodation.
+The simit carts, the ferry terminals, the neighborhood lokantas and tea houses β this is where the city actually lives.
+Budget travelers who stay in Kadikoy or Beyoglu, eat from steam trays and street vendors, and ride the Istanbulkart everywhere can live extremely well for $40-60 a day all-in, including accommodation.
 That figure goes up only if you let it.

 The hardest part is getting there cheap.
 Use RegionFare to compare flight prices across 97 markets and make sure you're not paying the most expensive version of your ticket before the trip even begins.